Yan-Oliveira/doc-fao/content/data-privacy-protection/admin.rst

    ``Pseudonymization`` or ``PrivacyByPseudonymization``
       Like the anonymization, the pseudonymization rule type is used to remove the related data from their original fields.
 There is a major difference to the ``Anonymization`` rule type, as the data will be stored in a separated database table, called ``data_pseudonymization``.

-      This table is not used by any other sub-system of OTRS, and it is not usable via the GUI.
-It acts as a backup table, that can be (manually) searched by any administrator, that has access to the database or using the SQL box of the OTRS administrator interface.
+      This table is not used by any other sub-system, and it is not usable via the GUI.
+It acts as a backup table, that can be (manually) searched by any administrator, that has access to the database or using the *SQL Box* module of the administrator interface.

       During pseudonymizations, a universal unique identifier (UUID) will be created for the related data field, which is used to identify the original data later.
 The original data will then be copied to the backup table, using the UUID as the field identifier.
 Afterwards the original data will be replaced by just the UUID, which is effectively the same as an anonymization, but including a pointer to the stored original source data.